(this is a site)

 Farm and Garden Program

-The Farm and Garden Program is central to Food Share’s long-term efforts to increase fresh food access and improve quality of life among low-income residents.
-Food Share supports the state’s largest community garden network.
-More than 67 community gardens receive seeds, starts, compost, tools, infrastructure support and training in order to thrive.
+Farm and Garden programs are central to the Food Share’s long-term efforts to increase fresh food access and improve quality of life among low-income residents.
+The Food Share supports the state’s largest community garden network.
+More than 58 community gardens receive seeds, starts, compost, tools, infrastructure support and training in order to thrive.

 The Garden Connection Initiative aims to encourage emergency food pantry guests to consider community vegetable gardening where friends are made and food is grown and shared.
 To support their efforts, free Seed to Supper basic gardening classes are offered to provide training to successfully grow food on a limited budget.